DCCdelang/Seminars/README.md

 4. Create a pull request for me to this (original) repo.
 (Hint: you can use the "New pull request" button and then do a "compare across forks").

+def function_2b(string_1, string_2):
+    """
+    create a dictionary to store the 3 types of transformation of string:
+    - lower case
+    - upper case
+    - and combination
+    """

 def function_2c(w, x, y, z):
     """
     Argument: